rwash/rwash.github.io/research.md

 Mental Models, Expectations, and Critical Mass in Online Communities
 --------------------------------------------------------------

-Social media systems require user participation and user contribution in order to succeed.
-However, users' participation decisions are not made in isolation;
-there is a strong feedback influence.
+Online Communities and Crowd Systems require user participation and user contribution in order to succeed.
+However, users' participation decisions are not made in isolation; there is a strong feedback influence.
 People only choose to participate in social media systems based on what contributions they see others making, and their expectations about the future of the social media system.
 I am investigating how this process works, how we can "bootstrap" this process at the beginning of the life of a social media system, and how it eventually produces a "critical mass" of self-sustaining contributions.

 {% for post in site.categories.papers %}
 {% if post.tags contains 'onlinecommunities' %}